ros-navigation/docs.nav2.org/docs/tutorials/general_tutorials/docs/isaac_perceptor/index.md

 Cameras with tight integration and synchronization are required to work with cuVSLAM due to its timing constraints to achieve accurate results.
 Thus, we recommend using one of these compatible options.
-However, if you’d like to use NvBlox without cuVSLAM and using another localization and mapping solution, a broader range of camera options are available such as the Realsense.
+However, if you'd like to use NvBlox without cuVSLAM and using another localization and mapping solution, a broader range of camera options are available such as the Realsense.
 NvBlox uses the pose estimates that cuVSLAM provides, but those pose estimates can be from any source.
 It uses these pose estimates to place the sensor data in the scene to populate the environmental model.
 NvBlox can work well on just a single stereo camera, but cuVSLAM typically requires two or more cameras to see enough of the scene to obtain robust results.